Bensonm3/Color_Swatches/README.md

 # Color Swatches
-An app to help users determine review color options
+An app to help users determine and review color options

 As a designer, I want to review color options and see different shades to help make the best color choices.

-Features:
+**Features:**
 <br/>
 Seachable database of all 144 named HTML colors
 <br/>